linode/apl-docs/docs/ui-team-services.md

 Exposure controls wether internet exposure should be enabled or not.
 Three options exist:

 - `Cluster`: has no internet exposure, and is only accessible in the cluster
-- `Private`: only accessible via the cluster's private network loadbalancer (comming soon)
-- `Public`: publicly accessible via the cluster's public network loadbalancer
+- `Ingress`: choose the ingress class where to expose the service (can be public or private)

 ### Cluster